rootstrap/blog/content/Bias_variance - Mikaela pisani.md

      width="500" height="250"
      align="middle"/>

 **Regularization:** regularization consists of the application of penalty to the weights of the model.
 During the learning process a penalty is added to the loss function in terms of the coefficients of the model.
 Regularization methods can help to reduce variance.
-However this will reduce bias.
+However this will increases bias.

 Ridge and Lasso regression are methods of regularization which add a penalty term for having large coefficients.
 While Ridge regression uses L2 norm (Euclidean distance)